dcupl-demos/lotto-1986-2023/readme.md

 - Go to [https://console.dcupl.com](https://console.dcupl.com) and create your **free** account.
 - Set your `projectId` in the dcupl.config.json
 - Set your `apiKey` in the dcupl.secrets.json
-- Push your local workspace to the dcupl Console using the CLI `dcupl files:push --tag my-first-push`
+- Push your local workspace to the dcupl Console using the CLI `dcupl files:push --name my-first-push`

 ### 3) Start your development server